 So we went for the good old manual sanding effort instead.
 And by “we”, I really mean my mother…

-The end tables and settee had a fair number of details that needed to be hand-sanded.
+The end tables had a fair number of details that needed to be hand-sanded.

 However, there were also some fairly large flat areas that could be sanded with an electric sander…a much faster but messier way to sand.